Actyv/Actyv-BootCamp/README.md

   ### Walkthrough

-1. First we will learn how does the express server knows to render `index.jade` or `index.html` when we hit `http://localhost:3000`.
+1. First we will learn how does the express server know to render `index.jade` or `index.html` when we hit `http://localhost:3000`.
 2. `http://localhost:3000` is the root route which is indicated by `/`.
 All other routes will be like this `http://localhost:3000/login` which will be indicated as `/login` in our express server.
 3. So for configuring root route we will use `/` and for further sub routes we will use `/routeName`.
 4. Now lets naviagate to routes folder with the structure as follows.